briandfoy/briandfoy.github.io/_posts/2017-12-30-the-rectangle-class-is-wrong.md

 ## Non-regular polygons

-Knowing the number of vertices is everything we need to have in that case, but it's not the best we can do.
-We specify the number of vertices because we knew several things.
+Knowing the number of vertices is everything we need to have in the regular case, but it's not the best we can do.
+We specify the number of vertices because we assume several things.
 Closed regular polygons all have the same angles at each vertex, there are at least three vertices,the sides are the same length, all angles are less than 180 degrees, and the sum of all exterior angles is 360 degrees.
 This is fundamental to a closed, regular, convex polygon.

 {% highlight ruby %}
 #!/usr/local/bin/ruby